 LEA General Information Request

-CDE requires each LEA that will receive a Federal Program Monitoring (FPM) visit to provide LEA General Information.
-Please complete by March 25, 2016, this LEA General Information Request, which allows the CDE to consider local factors associated with the LEA when scheduling the FPM review.
+CDE requires each LEA that will receive a Federal Program Monitoring (FPM) visit to provide LEA General Information which allows the CDE to consider local factors associated with the LEA when scheduling the FPM review.
+The LEA General Information Request survey for 2016–17 is now closed.
+A link to an LEA General Information Request survey for 2017–18 cycles will be made available here once selections have been completed.

 The Review Schedules include detailed information regarding FPM reviews.
 These schedules are organized by region and list the LEA name, Regional Team Leader, review dates, sites selected for review, and the programs participating in each review.
 These schedules are updated at the end of each month.